PierreGeldenhuys/Bookings.Backend/README.md

 ### [view spike load test](https://pierregeldenhuys.github.io/Bookings.Backend/Spike_Load_Test.html)
 ### [view mixed crud load test](https://pierregeldenhuys.github.io/Bookings.Backend/Mixed_CRUD_Load_Test.html)

+## Memory Profile
+`.\ProfileMemory.ps1` then analyze `.\counters.csv`
+(conducted during load test)

+Working set memory (dotnet.process.memory.working_set) is consistently high around 150 MB, which is expected for a minimal API under load — nothing alarming.

+Heap segment breakdown (gc.heap.size subsegments): gc.heap.gen0.size, gen1.size, gen2.size — all show typical short-lived object collection behavior.
+Spikes in Gen 0 are expected under request bursts.

+No sudden spikes or memory leaks:
+No increase in heap or working set over time.
+Memory looks stable and reclaimed periodically.

 ## Retrospective and Approach
 I test drove this initially but later switched to a hybrid approach, sometimes writing the method before the test.
 I defined my tests prior to writing the code and this kept me test focused either way.
 I was aiming for 90% test coverage.

 I focused on clean and simplistic concurrency-safe datatypes available in dotnet C# for the in-mem store, instead of struggling with manual locking code, which is tedious to maintain.
 I learned about record structs while trying to make the lookups for create and update idempotency checks o(1) instead of o(n).

 I wanted to demonstrate load testing as far left as possible so I opted for k6 as tooling and consulted GPT 4o-mini on what kind of load scenarios this kind of application can expect and wrote the tests around that.